-Are you a phenominal helper that also suffers from being a people pleaser?
+Are you a phenomenal helper that also suffers from being a burned-out people pleaser?
 It can be a difficult balance, especially when your heart is in the healing of others.

-Master the balance and become an even better helper to yourself and everyone else in the process.
+Master your balance and become an even better helper to yourself and everyone else in the process.

 Why Helping Others Is Your Calling

-Not everyone has the helping spirit.
+Not everyone has a helping spirit.
 Even the nicest individuals may be focused on other deeds than helping others.
-Or, more often, nice people do not realize how much they support others and do not call themselves helpers.
+Or, more often, nice people do not realize how much they support others and do not call themselves “helpers”.

 What Helping Excellence Looks Like

 When you are introspective you not only know yourself but acknowledge your skills, abilities, or assets of value.
-You honor yourself in knowing that you have worth that is worth sharing.
+You honor yourself by knowing that you have worth and your gifts are valuable to share.